osmlab/name-suggestion-index/CONTRIBUTING.md

 ```
 Warning - Potential duplicate brand names:
-To resolve these, remove the worse entry and add "match" property on the better entry.
+To resolve these, remove the worse entry and add "matchNames"/"matchTags" properties on the better entry.
 To suppress this warning for entries that really are different, add a "nomatch" property on both entries.
+  "shop/supermarket|Carrefour" -> duplicates? -> "amenity/fuel|Carrefour"
-  "tourism/motel|Motel 6" -> duplicates? -> "tourism/hotel|Motel 6"
+  "shop/supermarket|VinMart" -> duplicates? -> "shop/department_store|VinMart"
 ```

-_What it means:_  "Motel 6" exists in the index twice - as both a `tourism=hotel` (wrong)
-and a `tourism=motel` (correct).
-In this situation we want to:
+_What it means:_  These names are commonly tagged differently in OpenStreetMap.
+This might be ok, but it might be a mistake.

+For "VinMart" we really prefer for it to be tagged as a supermarket.
+It's a single brand frequently mistagged.
+* Add `"matchTags": ["shop/department_store"]` to the (preferred) `"shop/supermarket|VinMart"` entry
-* Delete the entry for `"tourism/hotel|Motel 6"` and
+* Delete the (not preferred) entry for `"shop/department_store|VinMart"`

+For "Carrefour" we know that can be both a supermarket and a fuel station.
+It's two different things.
+* Add `"nomatch": ["shop/supermarket|Carrefour"]` to the `"amenity/fuel|Carrefour"` entry
-* Add `"match": ["tourism/hotel|Motel 6"]` to the `"tourism/motel|Motel 6"` entry
+* Add `"nomatch": ["amenity/fuel|Carrefour"]` to the `"shop/supermarket|Carrefour"` entry

-Existing tagging (you can compare counts in `dist/names_keep.json`), information at the relevant Wikipedia page or the company's website, and [OpenStreetMap Wiki tag documentation](https://wiki.openstreetmap.org/wiki/Map_Features) all help in deciding which entry should be kept.
+Existing tagging (you can compare counts in `dist/names_keep.json`), information at the relevant Wikipedia page or the company's website, and [OpenStreetMap Wiki tag documentation](https://wiki.openstreetmap.org/wiki/Map_Features) all help in deciding whether to match or nomatch these duplicates.

 If the situation is unclear, one may contact the [local community](https://community.osm.be/) and ask for help.

-Note that in some cases both entries should be kept - for example, a given brand may really operate both supermarkets and convenience stores under the same name.
-In that case it is necessary to use the `nomatch` property.

 &nbsp;